-- 1. All concerns about the standards of the school must first be presented to the Principal.
+- 1. All concerns about the standards of the school must first be presented to the Head of School.
 A respectful demeanor is always requested. - 2.
 If the problem is not resolved the staff person should bring his/her concern to the Board of Directors or designee followed by a meeting to discuss the matter.